-In Tbilisi, I can Sameba Cathedral, the old district of Tbilisi and Narikala (Tbilisi Fortress) from where you have a magnificent view of the entire capital and the surrounding mountainous landscape.
+In Tbilisi, I would recommend Sameba Cathedral, the old district of Tbilisi and Narikala (Tbilisi Fortress) from where you have a magnificent view over the entire capital and the surrounding mountainous landscape.

 Read also: List of the World’s Most Amazing Monasteries

 It is very safe to travel in the region and actually Georgia has one of the lowest crime rates in Europe.
 During the week I traveled I felt very safe.
 The locals are very helpful if you for instance get lost or need help.
 A big issue in Georgia and Armenia is drunk drivers which is very common.
 It might be a challenge for foreigners to drive around on their own.
 Instead of renting a car I decided to get around in taxi.
 It turned out to be a very safe, comfortable and infact a cheap solution.